-After the World War One it became increasingly difficult for Britain to hold on to her Empire.
+After the World War One it became increasingly difficult for Britain to hold on to the Empire.
 It became clear that:

 There was a strong independence movement in India:

-Britain faced economic problems because of the cost of the war and it was becoming harder for them to run the Empire.
-They now had trade agreements with other countries, such as those in Europe and the United States and so did not rely so much on the markets provided by Africa.
-Therefore, the Empire was beginning to cost more than it was making.
-What is more, President Roosevelt was trying to encourage Britain to give freedom to its colonies in Africa.
-Instead of granting them full freedom, Britain began to introduce democracy to local areas within the colonies.
+Britain faced economic problems because of the cost of the war, and it was becoming harder to run the Empire.
+In addition to the mounting cost of running the empire, President Roosevelt tried to encourage Britain to give freedom to its colonies in Africa.
+However, Britain didn’t want to give up the colonies completely, so instead of granting them full freedom Britain began to introduce democracy to local areas within the colonies.

 Eventually, nationalists in the African colonies felt that enough was enough and started protesting and rioting against the British.
 Jomo Kenyatta in Kenya and Kwame Nkrumah in the Gold Coast (now Ghana) led these protests.
 With all of their money problems, Britain could simply not afford to deal with this as well.
 Eventually, independence was granted to these colonies and, between the 1950s and 1980s, Britain lost control of all of its colonies in Africa.